-Had robert Louis Stevenson been a modern advertising man, and been offered a fee to glorify the onions, he couldn’t have done better than in his poem on salad making:
+Had Robert Louis Stevenson been a modern advertising man, and been offered a fee to glorify the onions, he couldn’t have done better than in his poem on salad making:

-First let the onion flourish there,
+First, let the onion flourish there,

 Rose among roots, the maiden-fair

-Wine-scented and poetic soul
+The wine-scented and poetic soul

 Of the capacious bowl!

 Then there was the eighteenth-century clergyman and wit, the Reverend Sydney Smith, who initiated a salad with a bit of minced onion.
 His rhymed recipe prescribed: